 8 – DON’T Forget the Pen or Marker

 Filling an autograph book with a bunch of awesome Disney Character autographs is a blast for both children and adults alike.
 Don’t forget to bring along a thick pen (can be purchased at Disney) or a marker (such as a Sharpie).
-A thick writing utensil makes it easier for the characters to sign – although they are able to sign with the average pen when needed.
+A thick writing utensil makes it easier for the characters to sign – although they can sign with the average pen when needed.

 9 – DO Keep It Short and Sweet